bparanj/crystal/electronics/terms/electrostatic-discharge.md

    - Regular Testing: ESD shoes should be regularly tested to ensure they are still effective in dissipating static electricity.
 Over time, wear and environmental factors can affect their performance.
    - Cleanliness: Keep ESD shoes clean and free of debris, as dirt and grime can impact their ability to dissipate static charges.

-By choosing and maintaining ESD-safe shoes, you can significantly reduce the risk of electrostatic discharge, protecting both sensitive electronic equipment and yourself in environments where static electricity is a concern.
+By using ESD-safe shoes, you can reduce the risk of electrostatic discharge, protecting both sensitive electronic equipment and yourself in environments where static electricity is a concern.